Computational complexity theory: Decision problems as formal languages

 Decision problems are one of the central objects of study in computational complexity theory.
-A decision problem is a special type of computational problem whose answer is either yes or no, or alternately either 1 or 0.
+A decision problem is a type of computational problem where the answer is either yes or no (alternatively, 1 or 0).
 A decision problem can be viewed as a formal language, where the members of the language are instances whose output is yes, and the non-members are those instances whose output is no. The objective is to decide, with the aid of an algorithm, whether a given input string is a member of the formal language under consideration.
 If the algorithm deciding this problem returns the answer yes, the algorithm is said to accept the input string, otherwise it is said to reject the input.

 An example of a decision problem is the following.
 The input is an arbitrary graph.
 The problem consists in deciding whether the given graph is connected or not.
-The formal language associated with this decision problem is then the set of all connected graphs — to obtain a precise definition of this language, one has to decide how graphs are encoded as binary strings.
+The formal language associated with this decision problem is then the set of all connected graphs—to obtain a precise definition of this language, one has to decide how graphs are encoded as binary strings.

 Function problems

-A function problem is a computational problem where a single output (of a total function) is expected for every input, but the output is more complex than that of a decision problem—that is, the output isn't just yes or no. Notable examples include the traveling salesman problem and the integer factorization problem.
+A function problem is a computational problem where a single output (of a total function) is expected for every input, but the output is more complex than that of a decision problem—that is, the output is not just yes or no. Notable examples include the traveling salesman problem and the integer factorization problem.